 First and foremost, choose a captive bred pet chameleon.
 Wild caught chameleons tend to be under tremendous stress from the capture and shipping process and are much more likely to be carrying a heavy parasite load.
 This combination of things makes it much more likely that a wild caught chameleon will be more susceptible to illness than a captive bred chameleon.

-Concerns with depletion of natural populations and animal welfare are also reasons to avoid purchasing captive bred chameleons.
-Most pet chameleons are not difficult to breed in captivity, therefore, there should be no reason to have to purchase a wild-caught individual.
+Concerns with depletion of natural populations and animal welfare are also reasons to avoid purchasing non-captive bred chameleons.
+Most pet chameleons are not difficult to breed in captivity, therefore, there should be no reason to have to purchase a wild-caught reptile.

 Choosing a Healthy Chameleon

-The general appearance of a chameleon can give you clues to their overall health.
+The general appearance of a chameleon can give you clues to its overall health.
 Some things to look for when examining a potential chameleon include: